 - 10 large fresh basil leaves

-- Preheat oven to 500 degrees F. Line a large baking sheet with foil and spray with olive oil cooking spray.
+Preheat oven to 500 degrees F. Line a large baking sheet with foil and spray it with olive oil cooking spray.

-- Slice the eggplant crosswise into ½-inch-thick rounds, about 10 rounds.
-Place on the prepared baking sheet.
+Slice the eggplant crosswise into 1/2-inch-thick rounds, yielding about 12 rounds.
+Place the eggplant rounds on the prepared baking sheet.
 Spray with olive oil spray.
-Sprinkle with pepper and garlic powder.
-No need for salt - the marinara sauce will provide all the salt this dish needs.
+Sprinkle with kosher salt, black pepper and garlic powder.

-- Bake the eggplant rounds 10 minutes.
+Bake the eggplant rounds for 10 minutes.
 Remove from oven, turn to other side, spray with olive oil and bake 10 more minutes.

-- Remove pan from the oven.
-Switch oven to broil, setting it on high.
+Remove the pan from the oven.
+Switch the oven to broil, setting it on high.
 With a spoon, spread marinara sauce on each eggplant round.
 Top with a basil leaf and sprinkle with cheese, dividing the sauce, basil and cheese evenly among the slices.

-- Return pan to oven.
+Return the pan to the oven.
 Broil 2-3 minutes, keeping a close eye on the oven, just until cheese is melted and golden-brown.
-Allow to rest 5 minuted before serving - it will be too hot to enjoy straight out of the oven.
+Allow to rest 5 minutes before serving - the eggplant pizza will be too hot to enjoy straight out of the oven.